coni2k/SS/Notes.md

 // For a RESTful API, you should avoid using verbs in the URIs, because a URI should identify a resource, not an action. check this (last item); http://stackoverflow.com/questions/9569270/custom-method-names-in-asp-net-web-api?lq=1

-- webgrease (bundle.config) + jslint
+. webgrease (bundle.config) + jslint

-github diff. problem + git ignore + git attr file examples?

 . cache manager - contents cant get updates ?!

-square + availabilities?
+. square + availabilities?

-check todoList.dataAccess.js - leuk programming
+. check todoList.dataAccess.js - leuk programming

 ---
 square + hint merge;